-Resources for Distressed Students: As a student, you may experience challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating and/or lack of motivation, financial concerns, family worries and so forth.
-These factors may affect your academic performance and/or reduce your ability to participate fully in daily activities.
+Mental Health and Well-being: As a student, you may experience challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating and/or lack of motivation, financial concerns, family worries and so forth.
+These factors may affect your academic performance and/ or reduce your ability to participate fully in daily activities.
 All of us benefit from support and guidance during times of struggle; there is no shame in needing help or in asking for help.
-There are many helpful resources available through your college Registrar or through Student Life (studentlife.utoronto.ca and www.studentlife.utoronto.ca/feeling-distressed.)An important part of the University experience is learning how and when to ask for help.
-Please take the time to inform yourself of available resources and do not hesitate to seek assistance from your Teaching Assistant or from me to help learn what supports are available.
+There are many helpful resources available through your college Registrar or through Student Life (studentlife.utoronto.ca and www.studentlife.utoronto.ca/feeling-distressed).
+An important part of the University experience is learning how and when to ask for help.
+Please take the time to inform yourself of available resources and seek assistance from your Teaching Assistant or from me to help learn what supports are available.